dskart/keyvaluestore/README.md

 ## Examples

-We're going to assume you have a struct representing your persistence layer like so:
+Let's assume you have a struct representing your persistence layer like so:

 ```go
 type Store struct {